Macau Travel Guidetravelandmunch | November 4, 2018 | 2 | Food Adventures , Travel Stories|Backpacking , Where To Stay

 Nightly rate with Free breakfast 3,500 to 4,500 PHP / 70 – 90 USD

-Spending my first night here at Ole Tai Sam Un Hotel, located at the strip of Macau R. Da Calderia, a casual 3-star hotel with bar and restaurant located at the hotel lobby.
+Spending my first night here at Ole Tai Sam Un Hotel, located at the strip of Macau R. Da Calderia, a casual 3-star hotel with a bar and restaurant located at the hotel lobby.
 This street is where affordable restaurants are located.
 10-minute walk to Ruins and a 5-minute walk to the plaza and Largo do Senado.

 Hotel Fu Hua